bharrisaplus/webdevn/README.md

 # Verify the hash matches contents "webdevn.sha256"
 $ shasum -a 256 "webdevn"
 ```

 __Windows__:

-`certutil` should come with the system
+`certutil` and `tar` should come with the system
 ```
 > certutil -hashfile "webdevn.zip" SHA256
-:: Verify the hash matches contents of "webdevn.zip.sha256" then continue
+:: Verify the hash matches contents within "checksums.txt" then continue

 > tar -xf "webdevn.zip"
 :: Extract